-I am a postdoctoral researcher in cancer genomics working jointly with David Wedge and Robert Bristow.
-My research focuses on the relationship between tumour hypoxia and genomic instability in prostate cancer.
-I also work on setting up and developing sequencing pipelines used by the Bristow and Wedge groups.
+Previously, I worked as a postdoctoral research associate and bioinformatician in cancer genomics with David Wedge and Robert Bristow.
+My research focused on the relationship between tumour hypoxia and genomic instability in prostate cancer.
+I also worked on setting up and developing sequencing pipelines used by the Bristow and Wedge groups.

 In 2021 I completed by DPhil as part of the 4 year Wellcome Trust funded Genomic Medicine and Statistics program, hosted by the University of Oxford Medical Sciences Division.
 I was jointly supervised by David Wedge, Cath Green, and Sergi Padilla-Parra.
 As part of my DPhil project I investigated the role of virus induced cell-cell fusion in cancer initiation and progression, using wet lab techniques, as well as analysing whole genome sequencing data.